 Export promotion strategies have historically been characterized by the participation of both the government and the private sector, at different degrees in different countries.
-Identifying a unique and optimal model is indeed not possible, given that either one depends on the institutional environment where it operates.
-However, the strategic collaboration between different levels of the government (regional and national-level for instance) and the private sector should be favored and considered as a key element for the policy success (on this see also Hausmann et al., 2008).
+Identifying a unique and optimal model is not possible, given that either one depends on the institutional environment where it operates.
+However, the strategic collaboration between different levels of the government (regional and national level for instance) and the private sector should be favoured and considered as a key element for the policy success (see also Hausmann et al. 2008).
 For this to be possible and effective, however, certain government capabilities are required.

-According to ten Kate et al. (2000) one successful example to look at is Mexico.
-The Mexican government has designed effective programs, provided a number of different services to exporters and reduced to the minimum the bureaucratic export formalities, which are fully compatible with WTO rules.
-The key factors for the effectiveness of these programs is increasing government efficiency and strengthening government capabilities (training and motivating human capital, for instance).
-Indeed, a pre-requisite of any successful EPP has to do with the given government's ability to design, apply, enforce and monitor the implemented policies.
-It follows that the policy mix suggested for a given country must be tailored on the bases of the specific national government and national agencies' capabilities.
-These considerations could lead to very practical criteria for policy design that may suggest which policy to implement depending on which governmental institution is more efficient (or, for instance, less corrupted).
-Adopting such criteria could minimize resource waste and reduce the risk of further favouring the domestic powerful groups and rent-seeking activities.
-In particular, this argument warns against relying on a certain policy mix only because it was successful in another country.
+According to Ten Kate et al. (2000), one successful example to look at is Mexico.
+The Mexican government has designed effective programmes, provided a number of different services to exporters and reduced to the minimum the bureaucratic export formalities, fully abiding by WTO rules.
+The key factors for the effectiveness of these programmes is increasing government efficiency and strengthening government capabilities (training and motivating human capital, for instance).
+Indeed, a prerequisite of any successful EPP has to do with the given government's ability to design, apply, enforce and monitor the implemented policies.
+It follows that the policy mix suggested for a given country must be tailored on the bases of specific national government and national agencies' capabilities.
+These considerations could lead to very practical criteria of policy design that may suggest which policy to implement depending on which governmental institution is more efficient (less corrupted).
+Adopting such criteria could minimize resource waste and reduce rent-seeking by domestic powerful groups.
+In particular, this argument suggests not applying a certain policy mix only because it was successful in another country.
 The same policy implemented in two different countries may yield completely different outcomes.
-The country specific institutional environment is indeed crucial for policy results (see, eg, North, 1990).
-Institutional and policy complementarities make these arguments even more compelling.
+The country-specific institutional environment is indeed crucial for policy results (see, for example, North 1990). and policy complementarities make these arguments even more compelling.

-What can be done to improve EPPs?
+What Can Be Done to Improve EPPs?

-Successful export promotion strategies have clearly defined priorities, goals, and objectives, and in particular
+Successful export promotion strategies have clearly defined priorities, goals, and objectives, and in particular aim to

-- (1) create a favorable domestic enabling environment for potential exporters (in terms of infrastructures, regulation, access to finance, insurance, fiscal policies), - (2) foster strategic collaboration between private and public actors and cooperation among producers, exporters and the policy makers, - (3) improve productivity and technological content of domestic goods, and provide incentives to nurturing innovation, - (4) enhance access to credit,
+- 1. create a favourable domestic enabling environment for potential exporters (in terms of infrastructures, regulation, access to finance, insurance, fiscal policies), - 2. foster strategic collaboration between private and public actors and cooperation among producers, exporters and the policymakers, - 3. improve productivity and technological content of domestic goods, and provide incentives to nurturing innovation, - 4. enhance access to credit, - 5. negotiate for a favourable international environment (multilateral relations, international trade forum, regional agreements), - 6. work to build the country image in foreign markets (through marketing, information provision, advocacy), - 7. offer targeted and tailored assistance, and rely on continuous evaluation,

-- (5) negotiate for a favorable international environment (multilateral relations, international trade forum, regional agreements), - (6) work to build the country image in foreign markets (through marketing, information provision, advocacy), - (7) offer targeted and tailored assistance, and rely on continuous evaluation, - (8) are supported by monetary and fiscal policies designed to improve the enabling environment, - (9) stimulate institutional development, also considering institutional complementarities.
+- 8. be supported by monetary and fiscal policies designed to improve the enabling environment, - 9. stimulate institutional development, also considering institutional complementarities.

 Cooperation between the government and the private sector is crucial in order to identify distortions, bottlenecks and weaknesses to be addressed case by case.
-It is important that the policy makers understand the requirements of the exporting firms in order to create a favorable environment and design effective instruments to increase export.
-Tailored assistance is needed in an increasingly complex environment where the challenges being faced are context-specific, country-specific and even firm-specific.
-EPPs need to be designed in order to satisfy the requirements of different types of firms depending on the size, the age and the export experience.
+It is important that the policymakers understand the requirements of the exporting firms in order to create a favourable environment and design effective instruments to increase export.
+Tailored assistance is needed in an increasingly complex environment where the challenges to face are contextspecific, country-specific and even firm-specific.
+Export promotion policies need to be designed in order to satisfy the requirements of different types of firms depending on the size, the age and the export experience.
 For instance, firms at different stages of export involvement have different needs.
 Here, identifying the target is particularly important.